flybyflo/ai-chatbot/README.md

 ## Features

 - **Next.js App Router + Turbopack** – Server Components, Server Actions, and instant hot reloads.
+- **Convex backend** – Realtime database, serverless functions, and type-safe queries for chat history and user data.
 - **AI SDK chat runtime** – Structured tool calling, streaming UI parts, and multi-model support.
 - **Polished UI system** – Tailwind, shadcn/ui primitives, and custom styling for a dashboard-style chat surface.
-- **Persistent chat history & uploads** – Postgres for chats, Redis for sessions/queues, and Azure Blob for user files (Docker Compose ready).
 - **Inline tool visualisation** – A2A/MCP interactions render directly in the conversation flow with status, artifacts, and logs.

 ## Integrations

+### Convex

+Realtime backend-as-a-service for chat storage, user management, and MCP/A2A server configuration.
+Type-safe queries and mutations with automatic code generation.

 ### Better Auth